Joey Giardello: Professional career

 Giardello lost four of his next six fights, but then came back strong with an 8–1–1 record in his next 10, all of which were over some of the biggest names in the division at that time.
 One of his wins, a 10-round decision over Henry Hank on January 30, 1962, was chosen as Ring Magazine's fight of the year.
 Then, on June 24, 1963, Giardello upset boxing legend Sugar Ray Robinson, and at the age of 33, was finally named as the No. 1 challenger for the world middleweight title.

 On December 7, 1963, Giardello faced Dick Tiger in Atlantic City for the title and won a controversial decision in 15 rounds.

 He reigned as world champion for nearly two years, winning four fights during that time.
 On December 14, 1964, he fought "Hurricane" Rubin Carter in a title defense.
 In the first three rounds, Carter stalked Giardello and was the aggressor, as the champion looked to stay away from Carter's left hook.
 In the 4th round, Carter opened a cut over Giardello's left eye and staggered him with several head shots.
 By the 13th round, Carter had begun to tire, and Giardello began pounding Carter's head and body, which continued through the 15th and final round.
-Despite being dominated by Carter the first ten rounds, Giardello was awarded a unanimous decision, an event dramatized in the 1999 film The Hurricane.
+According to Carter, he dominated Giardello the first ten rounds, but Giardello was awarded a unanimous decision, an event dramatized in the 1999 film The Hurricane.
+Carter would later revise his claims, admitting he should have fought Giardello more aggressively.

 In a rematch with Dick Tiger on October 21, 1965, the Nigerian won a unanimous decision over Giardello in 15 rounds to regain the belt.
 Giardello was described as "back pedaling for most of the fight."
 Giardello fought just four more times over the next two years before retiring.